 The Phoenicians were a semitic people deriving from the Canaanites (Sidonians) and dwelt in what is today parts of Israel, Lebanon and Syria.
 Arriving in the region circa 3000 B.C they quickly established religious and commercial ties with Egypt.

-The Phoenicians were highly skilled and knowledgeable navigators and merchants of ancient times.
+They were highly skilled and knowledgeable navigators and merchants of ancient times.
 Sailing through the Strait of Gibraltar they acquired silver from Spain and tin from Britain.
 They also founded many colonies on their travels, including Cadiz (Gades) and Carthage and left their influence on the likes of Cilicia.

 The most significant and historical contribution was the development of their syllabic writing in the first half of the second millennium B.C